Trump Administration Moves Closer To Allowing Oil Drilling In Arctic Refuge

 It's not clear how much demand there will be for Arctic leases.
 The oil industry has been hit hard by the pandemic.
 It's also not clear exactly how much oil is in the refuge, and a growing list of investors have responded to environmental concerns and said they won't fund oil and gas projects there.

 Sierra Club lobbyist Athan Manuel has been fighting to keep rigs out of the refuge for more than 20 years.
-He says the Trump administration is rushing to get at least one company to bid on leases before the end of President Trump's term and the possible arrival of a new president who opposes drilling.
+He said the Trump administration is rushing to get at least one company to bid on leases before the end of Trump's term and the possible arrival of a new president who opposes drilling.

-"I think they just want to ram this down people's throats to show that they can still drill where they want to drill and still prop up the oil industry, even in the face of evidence of climate change," he says.
+"I think they just want to ram this down people's throats to show that they can still drill where they want to drill and still prop up the oil industry, even in the face of evidence of climate change," he said.

 Wilderness Society's Alaska state director, Karlin Itchoak, said in a statement that the move by the Trump administration "ignores science and shortcuts the public process in an irresponsible rush to help oil companies secure leases on the coastal plain before the 2020 presidential election."